-I’ve got this task when I worked at HBX-Harvard Business School at the UX team.
-This project was assigned to me when it is still from scratch.
-It was roughly wireframed by the director of the user experience.
-I was responsible for creating a nice-looking wireframe and well-designed UI for this dashboard.
-The content team and UX team has come out the content parts displaying on the dashboard, map, and the community page.
-After researching team needs and UX requirements, I started to design the UI and Wireframe.
+I was the wireframer, UX and UI designer.
+I was responsible for creating a nice-looking wireframe and well-visualized UI for this dashboard.
+The content team and UX team have come out with the content parts on the dashboard, map page, and the community page.

-After researching and thinking, on the dashboard page, I decided to design the page with grids and group the contents into a clear structure hierarchy.
-I used the HBX color panel and kept the black, white and red as the theme color.
-The UX team wanted to show some interesting design in the dashboard to separate from other dashboards which were designed before.
-I took color to display the difference.
-I put some feature colors on the dashboard for the different course progress which is to differentiate courses and give some funny visual looking for users.
-I used the light blue, green and light orange color in a small part and the whole dashboard still keeps the color consistency on the whole.
+After approved by the stakeholder and project team, I decided to design a user interface in grids, use the HBX color panel, the black, white and red, as the theme color.
+The UX team wanted me to show some delightful design in the dashboard to distinguish it from other dashboards on the market.
+I chose to take color as a delightful element to make it look different.
+I put some feature colors of HBX on the dashboard and each of the feature colors, light blue, green and light orange color, presented for the different course progress.
+I used color brought some funny visual looking for users.
+But I didn’t use them in a large amount on the screen, so the whole dashboard still kept the color consistency on the whole.